 Pro: The Horror (+3pts)

-I was curious going into this movie as to whether or not they would "hold back" when depicting the moments of the actual event.
-This movie had a tough task because they needed to show the horrific moments by not holding back and not going too far.
+Going into this movie, I was curious as to whether or not the filmmakers would "hold back" when depicting the moments of the actual event.
+This movie had a tough task because they needed to show the horrific moments by not holding back, while also not going too far and exaggerating the incident beyond what would be seen as realistic.
 I really liked the way they executed the bombing in this movie.
-It really felt like a war scene yet did not (in my opinion) get too hard too watch.
-I really got the sense that everyone present during the bombing would be scarred both mentally and emotionally (if lucky enough to be physically okay) for a long time.
-No one was prepared for this and Patriots Day (again in my opinion as someone who was not in Boston that day) successfully depicted the incident of the horrific Boston Marathon bombing.
+It really felt like a war scene yet did not (in my opinion) seem like the filmmakers over dramatized what happened.
+I really got the sense that everyone present during the bombing would have been scarred both mentally and emotionally (if they were lucky enough to have survived).
+No one was prepared for this bombing, and I thought (as someone who did not experience the tragedy first hand) that Patriots Day successfully conveyed the horror that was the Boston Marathon bombing.

 Con: Character Building (-5pts)

-This was probably the movie's biggest issues.
-They simply tried to cram in too many stories.
-If I had too roughly count off the top of my head, I'd say we got four or five side stories OTHER than Mark Wahlberg's main storyline.
+This was probably the movie's biggest issue.
+The filmmakers simply tried to cram in too many storylines.
+If I had too roughly count off the top of my head, I would say we got four or five side storylines, other than the main storyline.
 This did not need to be an issue, but the introduction to all of these storylines consisted of jumping back and forth between them in a way that felt very unnecessary.
-I get how all of these stories came together but, at least in the beginning, it was a bit jarring and annoying to cut from a storyline that you were starting to get invested in.
-I feel like, with what the filmmakers wanted to do, this movie would have been better suited as a limited TV series.
-It would have given ample time to flesh out all of the storylines that the filmmakers were clearly interested in and I believe there was enough story there.
-Anyway, it was a movie and as a result, this many storylines made the movie feel cluttered.
-I think this caused me to not be as invested in any of the characters because I did not have enough time and development with any character specifically.
+I get how all of these stories came together but, at least in the beginning, it was a bit jarring and annoying to cut away from a storyline that I was starting to get invested in.
+I feel like, with what the filmmakers wanted to do, this movie would have been better suited as a limited television series.
+It would have given ample time to flesh out all of the storylines that the filmmakers were clearly interested in, and I believe there was enough story there to do so.
+Anyway, it was a movie and, as a result, this many storylines made the movie feel cluttered.
+This led to me not being as invested in any of the characters because I did not have enough time and development with any one character specifically.

 Pro: The Suspense (+6pts)

 I really liked the timeline of the movie and that the bombing was not the climax.
 If anything, the bombing was part of the early rising action.
-The rest of the movie showed how the survivors dealt with the incident and what got the most focus was how the Massachusetts (specifically Boston and Watertown) organized the pursuit of catching the two men responsible for the terrorist attack.
+The rest of the movie showed how the survivors dealt with the incident and what got the most focus was how Massachusetts (specifically Boston and Watertown) organized the pursuit of catching the two men responsible for the terrorist attack.
 The biggest concern of setting the movie like this is that the Boston Marathon Bombing was not that long ago, so a lot of movie goers will (and did) know how the story would end.
-I thought the suspense, driven by the acting and support of our protagonists, helped this issue.
-Following the cops during their pursuit and the now active war-zone known as Massachusetts, gave a real level of intensity.
-I thought this movie had a decent level of intensity and suspense which was driven by the desire to bring the men responsible to justice.
+I thought the suspense, driven by the acting and how invested I was with catching the bombers, helped this issue.
+Following the cops during their pursuit and what felt like an active war-zone known as Massachusetts, gave a real level of intensity.
+I thought this movie was equally intense and suspenseful, which was driven by the desire to see the men responsible brought to justice.

 Con: Predictable (-2pts)